-For homeowners who are looking for options in replacement windows, both vinyl windows and aluminum windows are great choices.
-While they are both durable, lower-maintenance, and cheaper than wood, there are some key distinguishing factors for consideration.
+For homeowners who are looking for options for replacement windows, both vinyl windows and aluminum windows are great choices.
+While they are both durable, lower maintenance, and cheaper than wood, there are some key distinguishing factors for consideration.

 While both aluminum and vinyl frames are resistant to scratching, cracking, and marring, we would still say that vinyl frames are more durable, especially when it comes to dents and chips.
 Aluminum frames are prone to dents, corrosion, and fading as well.
 If you are living in a coastal town, we would recommend you opt for vinyl windows.

 For homes with larger windows, it’s best to have aluminum windows for strength and structural integrity.
 Both vinyl and aluminum windows are impact-resistant, but such vinyl windows can be 20-30% more expensive.